Headshots, Pets and Family Portraits

 It has been written about how to create the letter ‘S’ with a female model’s body.
 That posture requires the transfer of weight from the front to the back leg.
 It brings out the feminine form and creates a much better pose.

-For a male model, leaning against a wall, with one foot resting against it and the other foot on the road/floor, body turned slightly away from the camera and the head turned towards it is a nice pose to start off.
+For a male model, leaning against a a wall, with one foot resting against it and the other foot on the road/floor, body turned slightly away from the camera and the head turned towards it is a nice pose to start off.

-For full body portraits, the best option is not to shoot with too wide a lens.
+For full body modelling portraits, the best option is not to shoot with too wide a lens.
 Wide angle lenses are affected by distortions, especially at the corners and edges.

 Wide angle lenses will make your model look weird.
 With a wide angle lens, you cover a lot of the scene.
 As a result, you have to move in close in order to get a tight shot.
 That is what creates distortions.